Act 0: Scene 1

 As Shinji began shouting at the poor girl, the remainder of his crowd panicked and ran back to their desks, leaving only me and Shinji alone.

 "Tch."
 He clicked his tongue and sighed, before sitting back down at his desk properly.
-"I hate dealing with the pesantry.
+"I hate dealing with the peasantry.
 Especially when they get full of themselves and think they're my equal.
 Truth be told, they're all worms.
-Truly pathetic worms that can't even stand in the brilliant light of a sun like me, Y'know?"
-He paused for a moment, before he cocked an eyebrow at me and continued.
+Pathetic worms that can't even stand the light of a brilliant sun like me, Y'know?"
+He paused for a moment, before he raised an eyebrow at me and continued.

 "That's why I like you so much compared to them."
 He stretched his back after he uttered his praise, looking at me.
 "Even though you're boring, you know your place at least: The ultimate sidekick I could ever ask for."
 Shinji flashes me a smile as he finishes his compliment with that slightly sour dash of insult.